 - There are the quirky little ports that seem to be in the middle of nowhere, but leave a big impression: Nuka Hiva, Fanning Island, Isla de Robinson Crusoe, the Faroe Islands, Red Bay and Bonne Bay, and Heimaey Island to name a few.

-- There are very special crew and staff we’ve become attached to – our dining room stewards, the Cellar Master, the piano virtuoso.
+- There are very special crew and staff we have become attached to – our dining room stewards, the Cellar Master, the piano virtuoso.

-- Most memorable are the great people we’ve met who are now our good friends in real life.
-We’ve had the privilege of visiting all these people in their homes and can truly call them special friends.
+- Most memorable are the great people we have met who are now our good friends in real life.
+We have had the privilege of visiting all these people in their homes and can truly call them special friends.

 - There are the distinctive passenger types: there are the many people who are friendly, outgoing, interesting to talk to and fun to be with; there is the very British feel of the Queen Mary crossing the Atlantic or the sophisticated international atmosphere on a Crystal ship or the generally mature, mostly American and Canadian passengers that usually sail on Holland America.
 Of course, on every ship is the very small, but often memorable minority who are the rude, the crude, the always complaining, the inconsiderate, the loud and the pushy.

 - There is always the weather: You have the beautiful, balmy breezes, and calm sea days.
-Couple those with a hurricane that had 80-foot waves and 85mph winds in the North Sea outside a Norwegian fjord; an unavoidable trip through the remnants of an Atlantic hurricane, where a rogue wave sent 100+ injured passengers to the infirmary; the incredible winds and sea near Cape Horn and the Drake Passage; the searing heat of many parts of South and Central America.
+Couple those with a hurricane that had 80-foot waves and 85 mph winds in the North Sea outside a Norwegian fjord; an unavoidable trip through the remnants of an Atlantic hurricane; the incredible winds and sea near Cape Horn and the Drake Passage; the searing heat of many parts of South and Central America.

-- And of course, there is geocaching: Our new found hobby (obsession?) has taken us to hundreds of out-of-the-way places that we would never have known existed.
+- And of course, there is geocaching: Our hobby (obsession?) has taken us to hundreds of out-of-the-way places that we would never have known existed.
+We enjoy sharing this passion with many fellow interested cruisers as we travel the globe.

-We are incredibly fortunate to be able to take these fascinating trips and immensely grateful to Cruise Specialists for making it possible.
-They have entrusted us with the care of their valued guests and we will do everything we can to make it a fun and memorable trip for each one of them.
+We are incredibly fortunate to be able to take these fascinating trips.
+The feeling we get from being of service to Cruise Specialists clients on these longer cruises is one of great satisfaction and pride.
+We do everything we can to make it a fun and memorable trip for each one of them.

 Check out upcoming world cruises here >>